Multiple target tracking based on sets of trajectories

-That is, the labelled multitrajectory filtering PDF simply consists of adding a Kronecker delta determined by the initial birth component $l$ in the trajectory hypothesis.
-Note that the labelled set of targets at time $k$ can be simply obtained by obtaining the corresponding target state at time $k$ and its label form the labelled trajectories, as was done in (\ref{eq:set_targets_formula}).
-Equivalently, there is a mapping from the labelled set of trajectories up to time step $k$ to a sequence of labelled sets \cite{Vo14} so we can obtain the same information from both representations.
-However, to our knowledge, a closed-form formula such as (\ref{eq:labelled_unlabelled_relation}) has not been proposed yet for sequence of labelled sets.
+Note that the set of labelled targets at time $k$ can be simply obtained by obtaining the corresponding target state at time $k$ and its label form the labelled trajectories, as was done in (\ref{eq:set_targets_formula}).
+Equivalently, there is a mapping from the set of labelled trajectories up to time step $k$ to a sequence of sets of labelled targets so we can obtain the same information from both representations.
+However, to our knowledge, a formula such as (\ref{eq:labelled_unlabelled_relation}), which is written in terms of single trajectory densities and is closed-form for linear/Gaussian systems, has not been proposed yet for sequence of labelled sets.

-In the case of sets of trajectories and the standard measurement model, analysed in Section \ref{sub:Conjugate-form}, we can consider different kinds of hypotheses depending on the birth model.
-If we use the birth model (\ref{eq:birth_model_radar}), labels appear naturally in the hypothesis set.
-Labels indicate the start time and component of the birth model PDF (\ref{eq:birth_model_radar}) where a trajectory PDF of hypothesis is originated.
-In some cases, labels can represent that a trajectory originated at a certain time at one of the possible birth locations, e.g., the airport where an airplane departs from (assuming that only one airplane can depart from an airport at a time).
-Nevertheless, the labels in (\ref{eq:birth_model_radar})-(\ref{eq:prior_radar}) are hidden variables as the information of where a trajectory started is already included in the trajectory itself.

-If the birth process is an IID cluster process, the initial birth component variables become redundant and can be omitted.
-This also has the benefit of lowering the number of hypotheses, as pointed out in \cite{Mori86}.
-On the contrary, the labelled approach would still include them in the target state which prevents lowering the number of hypotheses.